mavnn/Taggen/README.markdown

 A simple DSL for generating HTML and XML within F#.
 Still under heavy development for a personal project.

-A simple strongly typed page template might look like this:
+A strongly typed page template might look like this:

 ``` fsharp
 let pageFramework pageTitle navItems content =